-To schedule a room for a meeting, special event, or to order refreshments from Food Services, please fill out a Room Request form.
+To schedule a room for a meeting or special event, please fill out a Room Request form.
 Since all room requests are done electronically, they must be reserved through the Student Life Office.
 Student groups are responsible for cleanup and restoration of rooms at the conclusion of the event.